aadilkhalifa/IRIS_2021_Aadil_K_191IT101/README.md

 3. Display more charts and statistics to analysis spending pattens.
 4. Create features for setting a monthly and tracking.
 5. Features to make the UI more customizable.
+6. Features to track available balance and to record credit values also in addition to debit.
+7. Code can be made much cleaner and better structured widget tree can be used.
+8. Usage of provider package for state management and hive for storing data can be improved since not much time was done in a hurry.

 ## List of known bugs